mit-medg/csv2mysql/README.md

 Dates are normally written as `YYYY-MM-DD`, though two-digit years or dates using `/` instead of `-` as a separator are also allowed.
-Times are written in 24-hour notation, as `HH:MM:SS` possibly followed by a decimal fractional second; the separators are either a colon, period or dash.
+Times are written in 24-hour notation, as `HH:MI:SS` possibly followed by a decimal fractional second; the separators are either a colon, period or dash.
 A DateTime is a date specification followed by either a space or the character `T`, followed by a time specification.
 Invalid dates or